yip-kl/meltano_sample/README.md

 Things to try in the future:
 - Having the Dockerfile read PROJECT_ROOT in .env rather than declared separately
 - Incremental runs
-- Check why: GCS backend can be used for local run, but failed when using Docker

 # Develop
 **Initial setup**